 Blue Screen When Loading

-To get past this, try holding down the multitasking button once your game has gotten stock.
-On Android, this is the square button on the right side of your screen at the bottom.
+To get past this, try holding down the multitasking or recent apps button on your phone.
+On Android, this is the square button on the right/left side of the home button.
 On iPhone, double tap the Home button.
-After a few moments, open the game again.
+This puts the game into memory and as you prepare to switch to a different app, and it refreshes when you re-open the game.
+Now, just tap the square or tap Pokémon GO and open the game again.

 Battery Drain Caused by the Game

 Pokémon GO works by using your device’s Wi-Fi and GPS sensor to learn where you are in the world.
-Because of this, the game has a big negative impact on battery life.
+Your data connection, GPS, WiFi, sensors, and sometimes even your camera run non-stop while you play.
+Because of this, the game is a battery life hog.
+Did you know you can keep the screen off and save battery life while you play and walk around?
+Here’s how:

 Tap or click on the Pokeball at the bottom of your screen.
 Tap Settings on the top-right.
 Now tap Battery Saver.
-This setting should help your phone consume a little less battery power when you’re enjoying the game.
-Gotta Be Mobile’s 14 Best Smartphone Portable Battery Chargers round-up is full of chargers that can extend the life of your phone when playing any game.
+This setting should help your phone consume a little less battery power when you’re enjoying the game by turning the screen 90% off.
+It still runs, you’ll hear spawns, but your phone will last longer and it won’t get as hot.
+Or, Gotta Be Mobile’s 14 Best Smartphone Portable Battery Chargers round-up is full of chargers that can extend the life of your phone when playing any game.

 No Pokémon Near You

 Some gamers don’t see Gyms and PokeStops on the map around them, despite having the game installed correctly.
 When this happens, there’s nothing you can do.
-PokeStops and Gyms are dropped on the map by the game itself, not randomly.
+PokeStops and Gyms get put on the map by the game itself, not randomly.
 People who live in low population areas tend to have fewer Gyms and PokeStops near them.

 Pokémon GO Won’t Install

 Pokémon GO has some very specific requirements.
 Your phone needs at least 2GB of RAM and Android 4.4.
 If your device doesn’t meet those requirements and Pokémon GO won’t install.
 The game doesn’t work on anything with an Intel processor inside.
-Also, the game has trouble working with Android tablets.
+Also, the game has trouble working with some Android tablets as many don’t have built-in GPS.
+You can still play on an Android tablet though, you’ll just need a good WiFi connection so it can get location data.
+Otherwise, your character won’t move and nothing will spawn.

 Pokémon GO Won’t Open